matryer/respond/README.md

 ## Usage

-The simplest use of `respond` is to just call `respond.With`:
+The simplest use of `respond` is to just call `respond.With` inside your handlers:

 ```
 func handleSomething(w http.ResponseWriter, r *http.Request) {

 	data, err := loadFromDB()
 	if err != nil {

+		// respond with an error
 		respond.With(w, r, http.StatusInternalServerError, err)
-		return
+		return // always return after responding

 	}

-	// OK
+	// respond with OK, and the data
 	respond.With(w, r, http.StatusOK, data)

 }